+The UCAP value of a Demand Resource committed to an FRR Capacity Plan is the Nominated DR Value committed Forecast Pool Requirement.
 The Nominated DR Values (summer, winter, or annual) for a load management program registration are determined in accordance with Section 4.3.7 of this manual and the Daily Nominated DR Value of a Demand Resource for a Delivery Year is established based on confirmed Demand Resource Registrations in "completed" status linked to such Demand Resource in DR Hub system in accordance with Sections 4.3.4 and 4.7.2 of this manual.